Sebastian-Fitzner/veams-cli/README.md

 ## Documentation

-Veams-cli gaves you the possibility to
+Veams-cli gives you the possibility to
-- install Veams-Generator
 - install Veams-JS
 - install Veams-Components (all or single components)
 - install Veams-Sass
 - install custom components (based on Veams-Component blueprints)
+- install template helpers
+- install grunt modules
 - scaffold a new project
 - scaffold a new component from scratch
-- start sub generators

 ## Installation